hansroh/skitai/README.txt

 - It can request massive RPC/HTTP(S) connections based on asynchronous socket framework at your apps easily.
 - It provides asynchronous PostgreSQL query execution

-Skitai is not a framework for combinient developing, module reusability and plugin flexibility etc. It just provides some powerful communicating services for your apps as both server and client.
+Skitai is not a framework for convinient developing, module reusability and plugin flexibility etc. It just provides some powerful communicating services for your apps as both server and client.

 **Basic Configure**